WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 Force `wp-polyfill` to be included in each entry point's dependency list.
 This would be the same as adding `import '@wordpress/polyfill';` to each entry point.

+##### `externalizedReportFile`

+-   Type: string
+-   Default: `undefined`

+Pass a filename to report all externalized dependencies as an array in JSON format.
+It could be used for further manual or automated inspection.

 ##### `requestToExternal`

 -   Type: function